Carol Jenkins Barnett: Awards and recognition

 In 2004, Barnett was presented with the Florida Arts Recognition Award by the Secretary of State of Florida to honor people who support art and culture in Florida.
 She contributed to many Florida arts organizations, including the Polk Museum of Art, Lakeland Symphony Orchestra and Straz Center for the Performing Arts.

 In 2015, Barnett received the Women in Philanthropy award, a national honor bestowed by the United Way Women's Leadership Council for her work developing a number of early childhood initiatives, including the ReadingPals literacy program that spread throughout Florida.
 In 2016, Jenkins Barnett was inducted into the Florida Women's Hall of Fame.

 In 2017, Barnett received the Chiles Advocacy Award, Florida's highest honor for serving its children.
 The Barbara Bush Foundation for Family Literacy presented Barnett with its “Champion for Literacy” award.
 The Barnetts announced plans to introduce the largest park in Lakeland, Florida.
+Bonnet Springs Park, the 168 acre public park Jenkins Barnett championed as her final major philanthropic initiative, opened in October 2022 following an extensive environmental remediation of a former CSX railroad yard.
+In 2025, the park was named the Best City Park in the United States by USA Today 10Best Readers' Choice Awards.
+A named endowment, the Carol Jenkins Barnett Endowment, was established in her honor to ensure the park's long-term financial sustainability.
 Jenkins Barnett has served on the steering committee for The Children's Movement of Florida.

 Barnett was named a notable member of the Association of Junior Leagues International, an honor given to only 18 women since the association's founding in 1901.